RegularFriend/Grassdancer_StyleGuide/README.markdown

 +	The opening-braces for Classes and functions get their own lines.
 +	All other opening-braces -- ifs, elses, etc. -- should be on the same line as the preceding statement.
 +	Trailing closing-braces always get their own line.
-+	Else gets its own line
++	Elses and else-ifs get their own line

 __BAD:__